 When we were initially looking at doing a safari one of the things we found is that if you want to be remote you need to take a small plane.
-I am not a fan of small planes and one of the big appeals of Uganda was the ability to drive across it.
+I am not a fan of small planes.
+One of the big appeals of Uganda was the ability to drive across it.
 When we announced this most people thought we were mad.
-That our time would be wasted driving between locations and that the roads would be arduous and really hard going.
+That our time would be wasted driving between locations.
+That the roads would be arduous and really hard going.
 In reality, nothing could be further from the truth.

 By driving across Uganda I think we got to see more of Uganda in terms of both people and wildlife.
 Driving through the villages, it was fascinating to see how each village had grown up around one type of ‘industry’.
 Whether it was coffee bean drying, tea picking, banana or cinnamon production.
 We even saw how these products were brought to market where traders came from all directions congregating on one small town to exchange their goods on market day.
 In some ways it was quite medieval to be driving along the road and seeing merchant after merchant carrying the goods to the nearest market day to sell or trade but gave a real insight into what everyday Ugandan village life is like.